Angola: Exclave of Cabinda

 With an area of approximately 7283 km2, the Northern Angolan province of Cabinda is unusual in being separated from the rest of the country by a strip, some 60 km wide, of the Democratic Republic of Congo along the lower Congo River.
 Cabinda borders the Congo Republic to the north and north-northeast and the DRC to the east and south.
 The city of Cabinda is the chief population centre.

-According to a 1995 census, Cabinda had an estimated population of 600,000, approximately 400,000 of whom are citizens of neighboring countries.
+According to a 1995 census, Cabinda had an estimated population of 600,000, approximately 400,000 of whom are citizens of neighbouring countries.
 Population estimates are, however, highly unreliable.
 Consisting largely of tropical forest, Cabinda produces hardwoods, coffee, cocoa, crude rubber, and palm oil.

 The product for which it is best known, however, is its oil, which has given it the nickname the Kuwait of Africa.
 Cabinda's petroleum production from its considerable offshore reserves now accounts for more than half of Angola's output.
 Most of the oil along its coast was discovered under Portuguese rule by the Cabinda Gulf Oil Company (CABGOC) from 1968 onwards.

 Ever since Portugal handed over sovereignty of its former overseas province of Angola to the local independence groups (MPLA, UNITA and FNLA), the territory of Cabinda has been a focus of separatist guerrilla actions opposing the Government of Angola (which has employed its armed forces, the FAA—Forças Armadas Angolanas) and Cabindan separatists.